BugSlayer360/GroupGame/README.md

 # Lunacy

 ## Team Members:
 * Ender Hale, the leader, and the main coder who keeps things running and efficient.
 I am in charge of the mini games and with helping with the rooms.
 I am also in charge of the different screens.
+See AccuracyGame.pde, Bird.pde, BirdGame.pde, and more!
 * Nico Snow, the artist, the illustrator, who had the idea for the game and the art
 * Forrest Jefferson, the time manager, who checks if we are keeping track with schedule